 Then I noticed that one could order one ‘tostada’ for a mere 18 pesos, and my Spanish really shone as I ordered, “una (point), y una (point), y una (point).”

 Los Abuelos Beach Club next door has a similar set-up and great Mexican food as well.
 Alas it was too dark to get any decent food shots but believe me when I say I’m drooling just thinking of their chiles rellenos.
-It also doesn’t show up on Google Maps so I’m not sure what side of Canto del Mar it’s on.
+It doesn’t show up on Google Maps but it’s south/left of Canto del Mar.
+(2019, fab enchiladas verdes!)

 Down along the ‘strip’.

-We had this shrimp-stuffed avocado at the Vayan Café but it shows up at a lot of places , something everyone should try.
+We had this shrimp-stuffed avocado at the Vayan Café but it shows up at a lot of places, something everyone should try.
+(2019, better stuffed avocados at the Omelet’s House.)

 I’ve marked the location of most of the restaurants on this map.
 The Sea Monkey serves food but is best known for its sunsets and $1 margaritas.